The Real AI Fight: Stop Helping the Hyperscalers Win

 "It's just a word prediction engine."

-Brother, that take is so 2021 it should be in a museum.
-Modern LLMs have emergent reasoning capabilities that would blow your mind if you actually used them instead of theorizing about them.
+This framing was understandable in 2021-2022, but it hasn't aged well.
+Modern LLMs have emergent reasoning capabilities that become apparent when you actually use them rather than theorizing about them from the outside.
 Anthropic's mechanistic interpretability work shows these models developing actual logic structures, reasoning patterns, and problem-solving capabilities under the pressure of their training regimes.

 When I ask Claude to refactor my authentication system to use Okta, it's not "predicting words."
 It's operating in high-dimensional cognitive space, understanding the Okta API, recognizing authentication patterns, and architecting a solution.
 The fact that it uses token prediction as its substrate is about as relevant as saying humans are "just neurons firing."